 If you need to cancel your ski course, the following cancellation charges will apply per person per course:

-Within 0 – 4 weeks 100%
+Within 0 – 8 weeks 100%

 Note: this is for the ski course.
 If you have booked other services please see: ‘Other Services Booking Conditions’

-On each course there is a minimum ski level.
-This is shown on Dates & Prices and on the website page for each course.
-It can sometimes be difficult to judge your level and you may find that your ski level is below the minimum level for the course you have booked.
-Minimum levels assume a good fitness level and a reasonable speed of travel, see ‘Ski Levels’ on the Snoworks website for more detailed descriptions.
-Sometimes we are able to cater for this eventuality; however on some occasions we may need to transfer you into another appropriate ski course with a ski school or arrange private instruction with another instructor in the resort.
+It can sometimes be difficult to judge your level and on the first day of the course you may find that your ski level is below the minimum level for the course you have booked.
+If you find yourself below the minimum level for the course we may need to transfer you into another appropriate ski course with a ski school or arrange private instruction with another instructor in the resort.
 We will use the course fee paid to purchase lessons to the equivalent value.
-The lesson durations may vary and may not be equivalent to the Snoworks ski course advertised.
+The lesson duration may vary and may not be equivalent to the Snoworks Ski Course advertised.

 Maximum: 6/7/8 per group.

-Maximum: 10 per group with helpers when required.
+Maximum: 10 per group.

 Adventure: Please see the detailed itinerary for each trip.